A puncture wound such as this one with at least one visible tooth mark is common following a dog bite.

 Treatments

-The physician may give a tetanus shot for any bite if the previous shot was more than 5 years ago.
-If infection occurs at the bite site, antibiotics will be given.
+The medical professional may give a tetanus vaccine for any bite if previous tetanus vaccination was more than 5 years ago.
+If infection occurs at the bite site, the medical professional will prescribe antibiotics.

 There is no cure for rabies once symptoms have developed.
-However, if you are promptly vaccinated after being exposed to the disease, you can develop immunity to it before symptoms develop.
-A physician will need to determine if treatment should be done once a bite occurs.
+However, if you are promptly vaccinated against rabies after being exposed to the disease, you can develop immunity to it before symptoms develop.
+A medical professional will determine if rabies vaccination is needed.

 Visit Urgency

 Any time you have been bitten by an animal, even if it broke the skin only slightly, it is important to consider the potential for rabies.
-If the animal is a domestic animal that is known to have been immunized for rabies, simply follow the above self-care measures and watch for potential infection.
 If the animal is wild or is domestic and the immunization status is unknown, seek prompt medical attention.

 Not sure what to look for?